- Athletic conditions, including turf toe, dance, running injuries, tendinitis and stress fractures

 *New patients have not been previously seen by a provider at the Orthopaedic Surgery Department. **Existing patients have been seen by the department in the past.
 Existing patients must have a MyChart account to request an appointment online, or may otherwise need to call.
 You can enroll in MyChart to manage appointments, communicate with your provider, receive test results and request prescription renewals.

 Our foot and ankle experts use cutting-edge science and technology to treat a wide range of muscle, bone, ligament and tendon conditions affecting the foot and ankle.
-Led by Dr. Casey Humbyrd, division chief of Foot and Ankle Surgery, our experienced team also partners with other Johns Hopkins specialists, including physical therapists, pain management specialists, radiologists and oncologists when necessary to provide quality, personalized treatment plans for every patient.
+Our experienced team also partners with other Johns Hopkins specialists, including physical therapists, pain management specialists, radiologists and oncologists when necessary to provide quality, personalized treatment plans for every patient.

 Foot and Ankle Conditions We Treat